Last updated on December 12th, 2022 at 12:43 pm

 FOOD BUDGET TRAVEL IN COSTA RICA

-You can find local meals in Costa Rica around $3-4 USD per person.
+You can find local meals in Costa Rica for around $3-4 USD per person.
 At lunch you might want a chicken sandwich for $5 USD salad, burger and pizza with a fresh fruit drink for $7-10 USD.
-You can have a budget of $15-20 USD a day and it can already get you more then enough decent meals in Costa Rica.
+You can have a budget of $15-20 USD a day and it can already get you more than enough decent meals in Costa Rica.

-CASH AND ATM IN COSTA RICA
+CASH AND ATMS IN COSTA RICA

 The currency of Costa Rica is called Costa Rican colón and as of now, $1 USD is worth 620 CRC Costa Rican colón.
 Do not exchange your currency at the airport because you’ll get less than what you’ll get with the city’s exchange.
 Anyway if you are bringing USD you can use them while traveling around Costa Rica, so no need to exchange them.